runtimeverification/haskell-backend/docs/2019-08-27-Unification-modulo-overloaded-constructors.md

   1. For each constructor `c1'` overloading `c1` whose sort `s1'` is at most `s`,
   1. Find a constructor `c2'` overloaded by `c1'` whose sort `s2'` is at most `s2`.
      - If there are more, pick the one overloading all the others.
-     - If cannot compute one overloading all the others, fail (ambiguity).
+     - If cannot compute one overloading all the others, we cannot decide which to choose and decide not to handle the case (ambiguity).
   1. narrow `x` to `\inj{s2'}{s2}(c2'(x1,...,xn))` where `x1`, ..., `xn` are fresh
   1. apply the right-to-left overloading axioms to transform `c1` into `c1'` and `c2'` into `c1'`
-  1. hope that the new unification fails; if not build the conjunction of the result with the equality for `x` and existentially quantify them using `x1` ... `xn`
+  1. hope that the new unification returns bottom; if not build the conjunction of the result with the equality for `x` and existentially quantify them using `x1` ... `xn`